Nottingham NG15 7RR

 Rosewood is one of the best units I have visited.
 The team have been supportive and enthusiastic.
 My client has made significant improvements with regards to her rehabilitation and...
 Read more >

 I would firstly like to say on behalf of my family a huge thank you to everyone who is part of my mother's recovery.
 Just being there at the previous meeting shows how far my mother...
 Read more >

 Thanks to all the nurses, carers and physios.
 You have all been fantastic.
 Will miss you all.

 My sister's amazing progress is a credit to all the hard work you are all putting in with her (with just a bit of effort on her part) !
 Thank you so much.

 Thank you for everything - you taught me to live on my own!

 I have improved strength in balance, memory, speech and management of my fatigue so it means it will improve my life and independence.
 Prior to my admission I didn't even know what I had lost!

 We believe we get the best outcomes when our patients, and their families and carers, are involved in the planning of care.
 This approach is part of daily life at our centre.
 Everyone is treated as an individual and assessed and reviewed based on their own unique needs.

-Centre manager Kath Dye leads our team Nottingham.
+Our service is managed by a Centre manager.
 She is supported by a team that includes a consultant in clinical psychology, occupational therapists, physiotherapists, speech and language therapists, nursing staff and activity therapists.
 We also have a full team of support staff who keep everything running smoothly.